When play turns into pain: Abdul’s story

 Abdul outside his home doing his homework.
 Credit: Unlimit Health/Sam Vox

-Thanks to the treatment, Abdul is back in school, dreaming big.
+Thanks to the treatment, Abdul is enjoying school again.
 “My favourite subject is Swahili because we read all kinds of stories,” he says.
 His story is a reminder that with the right support, children can overcome neglected tropical diseases and thrive.

 Join us to end parasitic disease